Data graphing is an information system.

 - Will you remember this information after 10 minutes?
 How about after 1 day?

-Now, repeat the same exercise but now looking at the following graph that encodes the data in a visual manner (right-click to open image in a new tab and enlarge):
+Now, repeat the same exercise but by looking at the following graph that visually encodes the same data:

-We can now decoded information not previously seen in a table.
-Specifically, we can see the full shape of the so-called ‘life cycle of a product’, from its development stage with nearly non-existent sales to its growth period, saturation point and decline.
-We can also see this peculiar hedgehog pattern, where the spikes represent the December shopping spree periods when people used to buy iPods for presents.
+The graph makes it easy and clear to decode complex information not previously seen in a table.
+We can decode the full shape of the so-called ‘life cycle of a product‘, from its development stage with nearly non-existent sales to its growth period, saturation and decline.
+We can also decode the seasonal variation, where spikes are due to the December shopping sprees.

-Importantly, it took us only seconds to decode this information, and we feel absolutely confident about the accuracy of the information.
-And I bet you that even after a week you will still remember this shape of iPod sales in great detail.
+Importantly, it took us only seconds to decode this complex information, and we feel absolutely confident about the accuracy of the information.
+And I bet that even after a month you will still remember this graph in great detail.

-This analysis demonstrates the power of data graphs particularly by comparison to trying to decode information from tables.
+This simple analysis demonstrates the power of data graphs particularly by comparison to decoding information from tables.